-Structure effects, in contrast, describe how the size of other industries affect the growth of an industry.
-Many industries benefit from a high local industry diversity and experience positive structure effects.
-The positive effects resulting from the coexistence of a variety of industries are referred to as urbanization effects (Beaudry and Schiffauerova, 2009) or Jacobs externalities (Demidova et al., 2020).
+Structure effects describe how the size of other industries affect the growth of an industry.
+Many industries benefit from a high local industry diversity and simultaneously experience positive structure effects from a variety of other industries.
+The positive effects resulting from the colocation of various industries are referred to as urbanization effects (Beaudry and Schiffauerova, 2009) or Jacobs externalities (Demidova et al., 2020).
 In agglomerations, local enterprises have been found to benefit from a large and diverse pool of resources and at the same time contribute to its further growth (Beaudry and Schiffauerova, 2009), to new firm creation, innovation and diversification (Corradini and Vanino, 2022).
-Young industries, knowledge-intensive industries and services benefit more from Jacobs externalities, however, than mature and land-intensive industries (Desmet and Henderson, 2015).
+If, however, factor availability is restricted, negative competition or congestion effects might dominate the relationship between industries.
+Effective constraints can result, for example, from restricted availability of labour, capital and specifically land (Grossmann, 2013), or arise from environmental considerations such as on air and water quality (Dixon and Parmenter, 1996).
+Young industries, knowledge-intensive industries and services benefit more from Jacobs externalities than mature and land-intensive industries (Desmet and Henderson, 2015).
 The latter cannot compete for the scarce resources in the agglomeration centres and settle in the periphery, where the economy is less concentrated and diverse (Desmet and Henderson, 2015).
-With regard to these industries, the negative structure effects outweigh the positive structure effects across all industries.
+For these industries, the negative structure effects may outweigh the positive structure effects across all industries.
+Even then, industries may still respond positively to the presence of specific other industries that provide certain services or inputs, or have prepared the labour market, or indicate the presence of favourable resources.